-Karen opened the conference with her keynote address which was called: “Why women must consign feminism to the dustbin of history.”
+Karen opened the conference with her keynote address, entitled: ‘Why women must consign feminism to the dustbin of history’.

 We spoke for about 40 minutes, and covered a lot of topics.
-She is a charismatic and incredibly engaging woman, and so her activism on men’s rights seems to add a certain legitimacy to this movement – which is why I wanted to talk to her to try to dig down into why she does what she does and what motivates her.
+She is a charismatic and incredibly engaging woman, and therefore her activism on men’s rights seems to add a certain legitimacy to this movement – which is why I wanted to talk to her, to try to dig down into why she does what she does and what motivates her.